Military contribution to NATO

 What military capabilities does the Netherlands provide to NATO?

-Each year, the Netherlands makes military capabilities in the form of ships, army units and aircraft available for the ‘first main task’ of the Netherlands Ministry of Defence, namely the allied defence of the NATO treaty area.
-In 2022, the MoD will be contributing through actual deployment in 2023, as it did in 2022.
+Each year, the Netherlands makes military capabilities in the form of ships, army units and aircraft available for the ‘first main task’ of the Netherlands Ministry of Defence (MoD), namely the allied defence of the NATO treaty area.
+The Netherlands MoD will be contributing through actual deployment in 2023, as it did in 2022.

 The Netherlands also contributes to the NATO Readiness Initiative (NRI), the purpose of which is to increase the NATO pool of ‘enhanced readiness’ units.